StevePro7/AzureTests/README.md

 # AzureTests
-This is a test repo for Azure testing
+This is a test repo for Azure testing OK